Tim Madison

-Tim Madison (better known as Vadge Moore) is an American musician, best known as the drummer of punk band Dwarves.
+Tim Madison (better known as Vadge Moore) (born 1967) is an American musician, best known as the drummer of punk band Dwarves.
 He formed Chthonic Force, a noise/industrial band based that was based in Atlanta, Georgia.
 In 2009, he released his first book, Chthonic: Prose & Theory.

 In 2015, he released a second book, Malevolence.
 In 2022, a third, My Life with the Dwarves, a retrospect on his time as a member of the Dwarves.